tpfeeney/FeenBlog/content/home/about.md

 # Hello and Welcome!

-My name is Tim, and I am a Post Doc at Boston Univeristy.
+My name is Tim, and I am a Post Doc at Boston University.
 My current reserach involves investigating the impact of race and and socioeconomic status on surgery outcomes.
 I am also studying ways to improve follow up for incidentally discovered adrenal masses.
 This website is a work in progress.